Policies, Application Overview and General Requirements

 For this reason, and others related to immigration law and malpractice insurance, the Office of Academic Affairs closely monitors the policies and procedures set forth below.

 At this time, it is the policy of the School of Medicine not to accept international medical students for visiting elective clinical course work, except at the special request of a UW School of Medicine faculty member who wishes to sponsor the international student and arrange the clinical rotations for the student.
 Without an approved sponsor, international medical students may not apply for elective clinical course work.
-Typically such sponsorship by faculty is based on a pre-existing relationship with the student.
+Typically such sponsorship by faculty is based on a pre-existing relationship with the student (students who do not currently have a pre-existing relationship with a UW faculty member are discouraged from soliciting faculty for sponsorship via emai)l.

 - International visiting students are limited to a total of twelve consecutive weeks of clinical course work.
 Due to limited capacity in the clinical curriculum, the School of Medicine cannot guarantee enrollment in requested electives.